-Bajaj Triumph ₹2 lakh bike launch is scheduled by 2022 but let me add a little twist to the story by presenting my observations…
+Bajaj Triumph ₹2 lakh bike launch is scheduled for 2022 but let me add a little twist to the story by presenting few interesting observations…

 Earlier this year in January, Bajaj and Triumph – the duo which came together in 2017, formally announced their partnership.
 At the event, they also spilled some beans on their immediate future plans and everyone was bamboozled at the shocking announcements they made!